Ladanividhi/FixItNow-AT_Project/README.md

   - Run `npm install` again
   - Make sure you're using Node.js v14 or higher

-#### ❌ Email Not Sending
-- **Problem**: Provider emails not being sent
-- **Solution**:
-  - Check SMTP credentials in `.env` file
-  - If SMTP not configured, check server logs for Ethereal preview URL
-  - For Gmail, use App Password instead of regular password

 ### 🔍 Debugging Tips

 - Check server console logs for detailed error messages